|Home||1st Year Circle||2nd Year Circle||Archive||About||Math Hour||Math Hour Olympiad|

 Registration for the 2017-18 first year math circle is now closed as we have reached our maximum enrollment.

 The Math Circle will meet every Thursday, 5–7 PM, on the UW campus.
-The first meeting will be on Thursday, September 28, 2017.
+The first meeting in the spring will be on Thursday, March 29, 2018.

 The UW Math Circle is intended for Seattle-area 7th, 8th, and 9th graders with mathematical minds, with the intent of continuing their development in this direction.